thoughtworks-jumpstart/guides/docs/fundamentals/http.md

 HTTP protocol defines a set of request methods, these are the common ones that we regularly use:

-GET: A client can use the GET request to get a web resource from the server.
+- GET: A client can use the GET request to get a web resource from the server.
-POST: Used to post data up to the web server.
+- POST: Create a new resource on the server
-PUT: Ask the server to store the data.
+- PUT: Update a resource on the server
-DELETE: Ask the server to delete the data.
+- DELETE: Delete a resource on the server

+Resources could be a page, an image or even a video file.

 ## Browser